Does moisturising baby skin prevent eczema or food allergies?

-Eczema is a common skin allergy that causes dry, itchy, cracked skin.
-Eczema is common in children, often developing before their first birthday.
-It is sometimes a long-lasting condition, but it may improve or clear as a child gets older.
+Eczema is a common skin condition that causes dry, itchy, cracked skin.
+Eczema is common in children, often developing before their first birthday, and may be long-lasting.

-Allergies to food can cause itching in the mouth, a raised itchy red rash, swelling of the face, stomach symptoms or difficulty breathing.
-They usually happen within 2 hours after a food is eaten.
+Allergies to food can cause itching in the mouth, a raised itchy red rash, swelling of the face, stomach symptoms, or difficulty breathing.
+They usually happen within two hours after a food is eaten.

 People with food allergies often have other allergic conditions, such as asthma, hay fever, and eczema.

 We wanted to learn how skin care affects the risk of a baby developing eczema or food allergies.
 Skin care treatments included:

 • putting moisturisers on a baby's skin;

 • bathing babies with water containing moisturisers or moisturising oils;